Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 For more information about best practices in IAM, see Security best practices in IAM in the IAM User Guide.

-To access the Amazon SageMaker console, you must have a minimum set of permissions.
-These permissions must allow you to list and view details about the SageMaker resources in your AWS account.
-If you create an identity-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities (users or roles) with that policy.
+To access the Amazon SageMaker AI console, you must have a minimum set of permissions.
+These permissions must allow you to list and view details about the SageMaker AI resources in your AWS account.
+If you create an identity-based policy more restrictive than the minimum required permissions, the console won't function properly for entities with that policy.
+This include users or roles with that policy.

-To ensure that those entities can still use the SageMaker console, also attach the following AWS managed policy to the entities.
-For more information, see Adding Permissions to a User in the IAM User Guide:
+To ensure that those entities can still use the SageMaker AI console, you must also attach the following AWS managed policy to the entities.
+For more information, see Adding Permissions to a User in the Service Authorization Reference:

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API.
 Instead, allow access to only the actions that match the API operation that you're trying to perform.

-Permissions Required to Use the Amazon SageMaker Console
+Permissions required to use the Amazon SageMaker AI console

-The permissions reference table lists the Amazon SageMaker API operations and shows the required permissions for each operation.
-For more information about Amazon SageMaker API operations, see Amazon SageMaker API Permissions: Actions, Permissions, and Resources Reference.
+The permissions reference table lists the Amazon SageMaker AI API operations and shows the required permissions for each operation.
+For more information about Amazon SageMaker AI API operations, see Amazon SageMaker AI API Permissions: Actions, Permissions, and Resources Reference.

 { "Version": "2012-10-17", "Statement": [ { "Sid": "SageMakerApis", "Effect": "Allow", "Action": [ "sagemaker:*" ], "Resource": "*" }, { "Sid": "VpcConfigurationForCreateForms", "Effect": "Allow", "Action": [ "ec2:DescribeVpcs", "ec2:DescribeSubnets", "ec2:DescribeSecurityGroups" ], "Resource": "*" }, { "Sid":"KmsKeysForCreateForms", "Effect":"Allow", "Action":[ "kms:DescribeKey", "kms:ListAliases" ], "Resource":"*" }, { "Sid": "AccessAwsMarketplaceSubscriptions", "Effect": "Allow", "Action": [ "aws-marketplace:ViewSubscriptions" ], "Resource": "*" }, { "Effect": "Allow", "Action": [ "codecommit:BatchGetRepositories", "codecommit:CreateRepository", "codecommit:GetRepository", "codecommit:ListRepositories", "codecommit:ListBranches", "secretsmanager:CreateSecret", "secretsmanager:DescribeSecret", "secretsmanager:ListSecrets" ], "Resource": "*" }, { "Sid":"ListAndCreateExecutionRoles", "Effect":"Allow", "Action":[ "iam:ListRoles", "iam:CreateRole", "iam:CreatePolicy", "iam:AttachRolePolicy" ], "Resource":"*" }, { "Sid": "DescribeECRMetaData", "Effect": "Allow", "Action": [ "ecr:Describe*" ], "Resource": "*" }, { "Sid": "PassRoleForExecutionRoles", "Effect": "Allow", "Action": [ "iam:PassRole" ], "Resource": "*", "Condition": { "StringEquals": { "iam:PassedToService": "sagemaker.amazonaws.com" } } } ] }